Understand Your Risks to Prevent a Heart Attack

 Learn more about healthy eating.

-Be a Team Player and Ask for Support
+Be a team player and ask for support

-A heart attack can occur at any age.
+A heart attack can happen at any age.
 You’re never too young to start living healthier.
 If you’re over 40, or if you have multiple risk factors, work closely with your health care team to address your risk of developing cardiovascular disease.
 A team-based approach is the best way to prevent heart disease and stroke.
 You and your health care team can build a prevention plan that works for you.

 If you’re prescribed medications to manage blood sugar, cholesterol, blood pressure or other conditions, take them as directed.